polkadot-js/api/docs/start/api.query.multi.md

 # Multi queries

 In a number of applications, it is useful to monitor a number of like-queries at the same time.
 For instance, we may want to track the balances for a list of accounts we have.
-The `api.query` interfaces allows this via the `.multi` sub-call.
+The `api.query` interfaces allows this via the `.multi` subscription call.

 ## Multi queries, same type